Gmail vs Hotmail: North America Inbox Showdown 2025

 ROUND 2: OPTIMUM ORGANIZATION

-HOTMAIL: Webmail is only as good as it is organized.
-With Hotmail, you can drag-and-drop messages into folders to sort e-mails by subject, although each message can only be in one folder at a time.
+HOTMAIL: Webmail is only as good as its organization.
+With Hotmail, messages can be dragged into folders to sort e-mails by subject, though each message can belong to only one folder at a time.

 SCORE: HOTMAIL – 0